|Tour of Idaho 2019 Challenge Point

 Most days have an optional challenge section.
 A challenge section is not the same thing as challenge points, which are not optional.
 Soloists are not required to complete any challenge sections.
 Groups are required to complete a number of challenge sections equal to the number of riders in the group.
 Once you choose to begin a challenge section you must either complete it or turn around and back track to the original route then continue as if you'd not attempted the challenge section.
 No bailing out in the middle of a challenge section unless along a route designated for that purpose.

-Tour of Idaho checklist: Tour participants must 1) join the Tour of Idaho Facebook group, 2) join the MotorcycleJazz.com 2019 riders group, 3) consent to individual beacon tracking (the Garmin/DeLorme InReach SE is highly recommended) - this means one beacon per team member and 4) must submit their complete track log for inspection within 72 hours of finishing the route - one track per team member.
+Tour of Idaho checklist: Tour participants must 1) join the Tour of Idaho Facebook group, 2) join the MotorcycleJazz.com 2019 riders group (prior to June 1 2019), 3) consent to individual beacon tracking (the Garmin/DeLorme InReach SE is highly recommended) - this means one beacon per team member and 4) must submit their complete track log for inspection within 72 hours of finishing the route - one track per team member.